 7. A Padlock

 Even if you’re staying in a single – which, if you are, I’m jealous – many people are still going to have access to your room.
+You’ll likely get a locker in your cabin that you can keep valuables in with a small lock and key.
 Be safe, rather than sorry, and lock up valuable items with a padlock when they’re not in use.

 8. Board Games

 Be it snakes and ladders, a deck of cards, or a full on specialty board of monopoly, you’re going to want to bring some sort of board game with you.
-The crowd favourite on board is Cards Against Humanity, so I’d definitely recommend bringing it – but it’s likely one of your friends already has it in their cabin.
+The crowd favourite on board is Cards Against Humanity, so I’d definitely recommend bringing it.
 Be aware though, having these in your cabin can quickly make you the life of the party.

 9. Your sense of adventure